Now Reading

 This is a roundabout way of answering the question about that interview.
 I do agree with this notion of challenging language.
 It’s so hard to make stuff new without it being a gimmick.
 Because I write every six months, I’m regularly like, “I don’t know what to do.”
 And then I go back and I read the interview, try not to email Cal, to ask him to tell me to do something, like give me a prompt because sometimes he does.
 So yeah, I turn to Lana Turner also because there is all this other political stuff in there–yes, capitalism is dangerous, but I’m not sure I want to articulate that in a poem.
 I don’t understand all of the journal’s work, but it excites me and it gets me to want to create.
 Like how the best kind of reading makes you want to go home and explode shit, not literally make bombs, but to try wild stuff on the page.
 Stuff that feel incendiary.

-AC: I was very excited to think about reading works in a literary journal that make us want to throw the journal across the room.
+AC: I am very excited to know that there is literary journal that publishes works that compels us to want to throw the journal across the room.

 DKN Yes.